wp-plugins/amr-users/readme.txt

 == Description ==
 Configurable user listings by meta keys and values, comment count and post count.
 Includes display, inclusion, exclusion, sorting configuration and an option to export to CSV.
 Now also includes an option to add a list on the public side as a shortcode.
 You must ensure that you suitably define the fields, lists and protection for the shortcode to manage your users privacy.

+For more information, please see [amr-users at anmari.com](http://webdesign.anmari.com/plugins/users/) and [news at anmari.com](http://webdesign.anmari.com/category/plugins/user-lists/)

 The admin settings area is aimed at an administrator, who will design and setup the reports for less skilled editors or website managers.
 Some lists are provided pre-configured to get you going - you can add more or change these.

 The fields you see listed will vary depending on the plugins that you have in use, and on the meta data that the plugins may have created.
 In the Screenshots you may see data from subscribe 2, register plus and your members plugins.